-- Working Together to Safeguard Children (2018) - The Children Act (1989) and Children Act (1989) - Keeping Children Safe in Education (Sept 2018) - Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (2018) - Protection of Freedoms Act (2012) - Data Protection Act (2018) - The Prevent Duty Guidance for England and Wales (2015) - The Prevent Duty: departmental advice for schools and childcare providers (2015) - Prevent Duty Guidance: for further education institutions in England and Wales (2015) - Mandatory reporting of Female Genital Mutilation procedural information (2015) - Sexual Offences Act (2003) and Serious Crime Act (2015) - Sexual violence and sexual harassment between children in schools and colleges (2018) - Children Missing Education; statutory guidance for local authorities (2016)
+- Working Together to Safeguard Children (2015), as amended 2017 - The Children Act (1989) and Children Act (1989) - Keeping Children Safe in Education (Sept 2016) - Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (2015) - Protection of Freedoms Act (2012) - The Prevent Duty Guidance for England and Wales (2015) - The Prevent Duty: departmental advice for schools and childcare providers (2015) - Prevent Duty Guidance: for further education institutions in England and Wales (2015) - Mandatory reporting of Female Genital Mutilation procedural information (2015) - Sexual Offences Act (2003) and Serious Crime Act (2015)

-The policy is consistent with Derby and Derbyshire Safeguarding Children web-based procedures, including the local criteria for action (thresholds document) and local protocol for assessment.
-These can be found via (add details of school/college system for access to the procedures) and is also located on the Policy and Procedures page of www.derbyscb.org.uk.
-The school/college will adhere to the Derby and Derbyshire Safeguarding Children procedures
+The policy is consistent with Derby and Derbyshire Safeguarding Children web-based procedures which can be found via (add details of school system for access to the procedures) and is also located on the Policy and Procedures page of www.derbyscb.org.uk.
+The school will adhere to the Derby and Derbyshire Safeguarding Children procedures.